nameless-and-blameless/TAG/reports/The-Creator-and-The-Arts.md

-# **Report: The Creator’s Influence on the Arts to Reveal Hidden Realities and Provide Direct Access to Truth**
+# **The Creator’s Influence on the Arts to Reveal Hidden Realities and Provide Direct Access to Truth**

 > *"I won't let you down
 I will not give you up